vpbarb/jcache/README.md

 Hash field key limitation is similar to key limitation.

 Any key may have **TTL** specified by seconds.
-When after TTL key will be expired and will be removed from storage.
+After TTL key will be expired and will be removed from storage by GC.
 TTL equal to 0 forces to keep key forever.

 ###Commands
 **jcache** protocol provides simple human-readable commands and responses format.